lewagon/dotfiles/02-OOP/README.md

-The OOP module has 6 blocks.
+The OOP module has 5 blocks.

 ## `01 Classes & Instances`

 So far, you've played with lots of built-in objects in Ruby (Integer, Hash, Date, etc.).
 But what about defining your own classes?
-During this first day you'll learn to manipulate classes, instances, instance variables and instance methods.
+During this first block you'll learn to manipulate classes, instances, instance variables and instance methods.
 You'll also learn about constructors and accessors.
 Let's build your first classes!

 ## `02 Inheritance & Self`